 - Implement SCD's strategic plan, building a multi-year, sustainable business model that achieves financial goals and furthers the organization's core values of diversity, equity and inclusivity

-- Serve as board liaison in keeping the BOD informed of programmatic, financial and administrative organizational activity
+- Seen as board liaison in keeping the BOD informed of programmatic, financial and administrative organizational activity

 - Prepare, present and implement an annual budget and financial reports in conjunction with the Finance Committee of the BOD

-- Establish, develop, and maintain relationships with SCD partners and constituency
+- Establish, develop, and maintain relationships with SCD partners and constituencies

 - Provide overall administration of SCD including financial controls and the recruitment, hiring and supervision of staff

-- Work collaboratively with staff, board and volunteers in producing programs and events
+- Work collaboratively with staff, board and volunteers in producing programs, fundraising and events

-2) Arts & Culture Experience: The successful candidate will have a strong appreciation for the arts and culture.
-While direct experience in dance is not required, it will be a strong differentiator.
+- Arts & Culture Experience: The successful candidate will have a strong appreciation for the arts and culture.
+While direct experience in dance is not required, a love and appreciation for dance will be a strong differentiator.

-5) Leadership & Team Building: The successful candidate will possess strong leadership skills and the ability to build teams.
-The ED is a leader in the community,therefore, the candidate should demonstrate the ability to positively influence donors and external stakeholders.
+- Leadership & Team Building: The successful candidate will possess strong leadership skills and the ability to build teams.
+The ED is a leader in the community; therefore, the candidate should demonstrate the ability to positively influence donors and external stakeholders.

-7) Education Requirements: The successful candidate will have a bachelor’s degree from an accredited educational institution.
-Degree in arts or business is preferred, but not required.
+- Education Requirements: The successful candidate will have a bachelor's degree in arts or business from an accredited educational institution, or an equivalent combination of education and experience.

 - Mission-driven with a strong belief in SCD mission